Test ID: HBABY Hepatitis B Perinatal Exposure Follow-up Panel, Serum

 Interpretation

-Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in blood 6 to 16 weeks after exposure to HBV.
+Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in blood 6 to 8 weeks after exposure to hepatitis B virus (HBV).
 A confirmed positive HBsAg result is indicative of acute or chronic hepatitis B. In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
 Persistence of HBsAg for more than 6-months duration indicates development of either a chronic carrier state or chronic hepatitis B.

-Negative results, defined as HBsAb levels of less than 5.0 mIU/mL, indicate a lack of recovery from acute or chronic hepatitis B or inadequate immune response to HBV vaccination.
-Indeterminate results, defined as HBsAb levels in the range of 5.0 to 11.9 mIU/mL, indicate inability to determine if HBsAb is present at levels consistent with recovery or immunity.
-Repeat testing is recommended in 1 to 3 months.
+Negative ant-HBs results, defined as anti-HBs levels of less than 8.5 mIU/mL, indicate a lack of recovery from acute or chronic hepatitis B or inadequate immune response to HBV vaccination.

-Hepatitis B core (HBc) total antibodies (combined IgG and IgM) appear shortly after the onset of symptoms of HBV infection and may be the only serologic marker remaining years after exposure to HBV.
+Hepatitis B virus core (HBc) total and IgM antibodies appear shortly after the onset of symptoms of HBV infection and may be the only serologic marker remaining years after exposure to HBV.
 A positive result indicates exposure to HBV infection.
-A positive HBsAb result along with a positive HBc total antibody result is indicative of recovery from HBV infection.
-A positive HBsAb result with a negative HBc total antibody result is consistent with immunity to hepatitis B from HBV vaccination.
+A positive anti-HBs result along with a positive HBc total antibody result is indicative of recovery from HBV infection.
+A positive anti-HBs result with a negative HBc total antibody result is consistent with immunity to hepatitis B from HBV vaccination.

 For more information see: